valorad/va-docka/mega-cmd/readme.md

 Therefore you need to `docker exec` into your container, and do `mega-login`, `mega-sync`, etc. inside.

-Please run the container as the user with UID=1000.
+Please run the container as the user with UID in range 1000 - 1010 inclusive.

 Please do NOT run as root.
 Otherwise, the permissions of your sync folders will all get messed-up!